godaddy/gasket/packages/gasket-metadata-plugin/README.md

 Metadata provides insights to a plugin's shape and package information.
 Additional [detail info][DetailData] of plugins can added in the [metadata] lifecycle, such as what commands, lifecycles, or structures, a plugin provides.
+The [metadata object] be accessed in lifecycle hooks from `gasket.metadata`.

+Additionally, [ModuleData] for all the top-level app's dependencies are loaded by default, and is available from `gasket.metadata.app.modules`.
+Plugins can choose to bring in metadata for more modules, or augment what has already been loaded for the app.
+These, along with the app's modules, will be flattened and available from `gasket.metadata.modules`.

 ## Lifecycles